 So you're thinking about starting a journal?

-Being a journaler myself I find it hard trying not force to gently encourage my friends and family to start journaling.
+As a journal loving fangirl I find it hard trying to resist the urge to force encourage my friends and family to pick up their pens.

-This guide is comprehensive and super beginner-friendly.
-It'll help you navigate your own journaling journey - from how to get started, to what to write, and how to keep your journaling practice alive.
+It’s a comprehensive and beginner-friendly guide that covers everything from from how to get started, to what to write, and how to keep your journaling practice alive.
+Plus other useful tips.

 What is Journaling?

-But, if you're writing an honest reflection on why you decided to drink six margaritas last night, and you're pouring out your feelings, thoughts, and emotions around your drinking habits, then that's journaling.
+But, if you’re writing an account of why you decided to drink eight margaritas then crazy-dance on a table at your best friend’s wedding, and you’re reflecting back on your behaviour, feelings, and emotions at the time, that’s journaling.

-That said, there's no reason why a diary can't be used as a more personal journal, or vice versa - if your preference is to co-mingle your entries.
+That said, there’s no reason why a diary can’t be used to write journal entries, or vice versa – if your preference is to co-mingle your personal thoughts and event logging.

 Benefits of Journaling